Storing Mycotoxin-Affected Corn Grain

 Manage Your Grain Bins

-Before filling any grain bin, clean it by removing all grain from the floor and walls (Figure 5).
-Thorough cleaning will help remove any grain carryover from the previous crop, including grain that may be contaminated by mycotoxins.
+Before filling any grain bin, remove any existing grain from the floor and walls (Figure 5).
+Thorough cleaning will help remove any grain carryover from the previous crop, including grain that may be contaminated with mycotoxins and mycotoxin-producing fungi.

-If the grain gets wet, use a fan to increase airflow and reduce grain moisture — this can halt fungal growth.
-If mycotoxin-producing fungi begin to grow in high-moisture corn, the level of mycotoxins in your stored grain can increase.
-If you detect odors during warmer months, it is likely that fungus-feeding insects (foreign beetles and hairy fungus beetles) are in the grain.
-In such cases, you may need to treat the grain with insecticides.
+If the grain becomes wet, use fans to increase airflow and reduce grain moisture levels, preventing fungal growth.
+If mycotoxin-producing fungi begin to grow in high-moisture corn, the mycotoxin level in the stored grain can increase.
+During warmer months, if odors are detected, fungus-feeding insects, such as foreign beetles and hairy fungus beetles may be present.
+In such cases, treating the grain with an insecticide labeled for stored grain may be necessary.

 Figure 5.
 Interior of a grain bin.